DillonKyleDev/FlatEngine__2D-Game-Engine/README.md

 ### Tags

-Tags are a list of properties that a GameObject can have that can be used to query using
+Tags are a list of properties that a GameObject can have that can be queried using

 `GameObject::HasTag("tagName")`

-and is also used in the collision detection system to prevent objects that should not interact from interacting, based on the tags each GameObject is set to Ignore.
+The Tags system is also used in the collision detection system to prevent objects that should not interact from interacting, based on the tags each GameObject is set to Ignore.
 I would eventually like to extend this system to use a Lua script file for the available tags, that way they are editable by the user, but for now they are hard-coded into the engine.

 ## Components